rkotze/rkotze.github.io/_drafts/2019-11-11-react-hooks-usereducer-usecontext.md

 #### **Key points** demoed in the CodeSandbox

+You can see how clean and simple the _unit tests_ are for the reducer in the `todo.spec.js` file.
+This will give confidence that the logic works as expected when state changes.
+These unit tests help manage complexity preventing regression when the reducer is updated to handle a new action.

 - Key functions:
   - `TodosContext` is where the reducer `dispatch` callback will be stored
   - `toDoReducer` transforms the task list state based on actions e.g. add task